IntuitiveHarmony/party-dots/README.md

 ## <img src="./public/favicon.ico" width="18em"/> Set Up

 To begin, I initilized a react app and deleted the boilerplate code contained within the `app.js` and `app.css` files.
 From there I started imputing prompts into GPT.
-Since I just "went for it" in a <kbd>prompt</kbd> => <kbd>copy</kbd> + <kbd>paste</kbd> <kbd>frenzy!!!</kbd> I wasn't following proper git flow so my initial commit is a major portion of the project completed.
+Since I just "went for it" in a <kbd>prompt</kbd> => <kbd>copy</kbd> + <kbd>paste</kbd> <kbd>frenzy!!!</kbd> I wasn't following proper git flow so my initial commit is a major portion of the project completed (sorry, octocat).
 Therefore, I have included some of my prompts and the code that was produced by GPT3 in the process of co-writing Party Dots.
 If you are really curious you can explore [party-dots2](), where I made another repo I made so I could get the neccessary screenschots for this write up.

 <br />